GianTonic/FantaSoccer/README.md

 >>g++ -g -std=c++11 main.cpp mapParams.cpp  modelSql.cpp Controller.cpp View.cpp day_set.cpp -o server -lboost_system -lcrypto -lssl -lcpprest -lmysqlcppconn -lpthread

 # Client Py
-Client with GUI written in python v.3
+Client with GUI written in python v.3.
+The client simulates access to the application via login.
+There are two type of user:
+-Admin can create teams for each participant in the tournament, add players and update the votes/score via website scraping.
+-Users (team owners) can publish the team every matchday of Serie A.

 dependencies gui tkinter python
 >>pip3 install tk